geik/portfolio2/01-identity-vision.md

 Combining existing- with new technologies into something that people can embed in THEIR everyday, in THEIR own way, in a way that it puts a smile upon THEIR face, inspires me.
 It takes small steps to eventually make this world a better and also a more sustainable place.
 And I like to be an active contributor.

+References:
+Maker Cultures and the Prospects for Technological Action